NASARace/race-odin/README.md

     cd race
     sbt publishLocal

-If this step is repeated and the RACE version has not changed please explicitly remove locally cached RACE artifacts (*.jar files) before running `publishLocal`:

-    rm -rf ~/.ivy2/local/gov.nasa.race
+Please note that if you subsequently update RACE from its github repository you also need to rebuild RACE-ODIN.
+If the RACE version has not changed this requires to run `sbt clean stage` to build RACE-ODIN so that it picks up the new RACE binaries.

 #### (6) obtain a Cesium access token
 The RACE-ODIN demonstration uses the open source [CesiumJS](https://cesium.com/platform/cesiumjs/) virtual globe for